okayenu/CNN-Clothes/PROGRESS.md

 ## 2025-09-10 8:37 AM — Task 9 (Resize Images to 32x32 for Transfer Learning)
 **[Integrate]** Wire Resize Images to 32x32 for Transfer Learning into main.py pipeline end-to-end

+## 2025-09-10 9:41 AM — Task 9 (Resize Images to 32x32 for Transfer Learning)
+**[Test]** Run integration test: main.py with Resize Images to 32x32 for Transfer Learning active